sio2project/oioioi/README.rst

 judging will run quite slowly.** It is to easily make OIOIOI up and running for testing purposes.

-Just ensure that C, C++ and Pascal compilers are installed:
+Ensure that required dependencies are installed:

 * gcc/g++ (Ubuntu package: *build-essentials*)
 * fpc (Ubuntu package: *fp-compiler*)
+* latex with support for Polish (Ubuntu packages: *texlive-latex*, *texlive-lang-polish*)

 and in one terminal run the Django web server::